xzhou99/Dtalite_NeXTA_package/README.md

-DTALite 是轻量级的中观交通仿真引擎，它的特点在于计算机运行上简单但计算理论严格的交通仿真模型；其并行计算功能利用了目前普及的多核CPU配置大大加快仿真进程；例如，在一个大范围路网内进行以车辆为对象的动态交通分配，对一百万辆车进行20个循环迭代，只需要一个小时。DTALite uses a computationally simple but theoretically rigorous traffic queuing model in its lightweight mesoscopic simulation engine.
+DTALite uses a computationally simple but theoretically rigorous traffic queuing model in its lightweight mesoscopic simulation engine.
 Its built-in parallel computing capability dramatically speeds-up the analysis process by using widely available multi-core CPU hardware.
 It takes about 1 hour to compute agent-based dynamic traffic equilibrium for a large-scale network with 1 million vehicles for 20 iterations.

-适用范围包括：
+The scope includes:

-- 大规模网络动态交通分配
+- dynamic traffic assignment of large-scale network

-	- 典型网路举例：2000交通小区，20000个路段，200万-1000万个车辆
+	- typical network: 2000 traffic zones, 200000 links, 2-10 million vehiches

-- 网络能力规划
+- Network capacity planning

-	- 添加/移除车道，为信号配时优化（ synchro ）或微观仿真（ VISSIM ）准备基础数据
+	- add/remove link, prepare basic data for optimizing signal timing (Synchro), and Micro simulation (Vissim)

 	- 导出交通能力分析包（HCM高速能力、旅行时间可靠性）